carniz/ubuntu-yubikey-setup/README.md

 ```

 **Update for Ubuntu 20.04:**
-The Yubikey won't get used for unlocking the disk with elementaryOS 6 / Ubuntu 20.04 unless you update /etc/crypttab:
+The Yubikey won't get used for unlocking the disk with Ubuntu 20.04 / elementaryOS 6 unless you first run the below:
 ```
 sudo sed -i 's|none luks|none luks,keyscript=/usr/share/yubikey-luks/ykluks-keyscript,discard|' /etc/crypttab
+sudo update-initramfs -u
 ```

 ### Lock the screen when yubikey is removed